 Employers want to know your skills, clear examples of work ethic and effort and, finally, some hint of your personality.
 A professional resume for an accountant provides this in clear sections with bulleted lists, not a narrative.
 Your story comes in your cover letter, which should be equally focused without rambling.

 Advance your career with The University of Scranton

 List Accounting Skills, Competencies, and Credentials

 A resume needs to persuade with facts, not speculation.
 If you don’t have the skills the company is requesting, you probably shouldn’t be applying.
 To make your resume stand out, add a quick narrative sentence at the top of this section, saying, “As well as possessing the skills you have noted as requirements, other skills make me a more compelling prospect.”

 Then list your applicable degrees, certifications, and other education.
 People often separate these, into education and skills, but there’s really no need – they all speak directly to your ability to do the job.

-A master’s degree gets noticed quickly in a professional accountant resume, especially if you’ve been able to complete it in a shorter amount of time than is usual.
+A Master of Accountancy gets noticed quickly in a professional accountant resume, especially if you’ve been able to complete it in a shorter amount of time than is usual.
 Being a CPA or noting you’re currently pursuing a CPA or other similar, major qualification is important, too.
 It shows you know what is expected and that you are developing professionally even while seeking employment.

 A truly well-crafted resume will cite examples of how a degree or qualification helped solve a real-life problem at work.